List of Commands

 SET_ANIM, <Type>, <nFrames>, <bStaticFringe(Y/N)>, <Scale factor>, <Speed>

-• [5] Speed: Set delay value to slow animation in milliseconds.
-Valid range 0 to 100.
-100 sets max speed.
+• [5] Speed: Set delay value to slow animation in milliseconds, valid range 0 to 100 and 100 sets max speed

 Example